 1/2 Tbsp (7.3 ml) butter or ghee – ghee has a higher smoke point and is better for searing meats, which is what we’re doing here.
 But chefs around the world have been using butter to sear meat for a long time.
 Just make sure your pan isn’t so hot that the butter burns.
 (You’ll know it’s burning when you put it in the pan and it immediately turns brown and smells a little off.
 If this happens to you, it’s totally fine.
 I still do it all the time.
 Just pour your butter out, rinse off the pan – careful not to burn yourself while doing this – and start over by heating the pan up again.)

 Coarse sea salt – using coarse salt for cooking steak changed my world.
 If you want your world rocked and you’re going to be cooking meats often, get some high-quality coarse salt.
 You won’t regret it.

 Freshly ground, coarse black pepper – the best way to control the coarseness and freshness of your pepper is to buy a pepper mill.
 This is a pretty decent investment for a new cook.
 If you like the taste of pepper, nothing beats having it freshly ground.
 If you don’t have it, regular pepper obviously works too!

 - Frying pan – Please use an all-metal pan (cast iron or stainless steel are great).
 You’ll be placing it in a hot hot hot oven, and nothing ruins a meal like melted, burned plastic inside your oven.
 Womp womp.

-- Tongs – One of my favorite pieces of equipment in the kitchen.
+- Tongs – One of my favourite pieces of equipment in the kitchen.
 If you don’t have a pair of tongs, get yourself one.
 You’ll wonder how you ever lived without it.